JSON Merge

 Need to combine multiple JSON objects into one?
 This tool merges multiple JSON (JavaScript Object Notation) objects into a single unified object.
 Great for combining config files, merging API responses, or consolidating data from different sources.

 As MDN Web Docs notes, merging JSON objects is super common in web development.
-Our tool supports both shallow and deep merge strategies, so you control how nested objects get combined.
+Our tool supports both shallow and deep merge strategies following industry standard merge algorithms, so you control how nested objects get combined.
 We follow the RFC 8259 JSON specification, so everything's valid.

 Everything happens in your browser – your JSON never leaves your computer.
 Merge multiple objects instantly with one click.